-Revenue of the Group comprises fees earned from telecommunication and ISP services rendered, sale of software licences, distribution of telecom operator products and services, distribution of telecommunication handsets, related products and services, and the supply, rental, maintenance and servicing of computer hardware and peripheral equipment and systems integration service relating to computer equipment and peripherals, storage systems and networking products and business of battery electric vehicles and passenger land transport.
-These revenues are categorised into operating segments as detailed in Note 2(u).
+Revenue of the Group comprises fees earned from telecommunication and internet service provider ("ISP") services rendered, sale of software licences, distribution of telecom operator products and services, distribution of telecommunication handsets, related products and services, and the supply, rental, maintenance and servicing of computer hardware and peripheral equipment and systems integration service relating to computer equipment and peripherals, storage systems and networking products and business of battery electric vehicles and passenger land transport.
+These revenues are categorised into operating segments (Note 37) as detailed in Note 2(u) to the financial statements.